rmzturkmen/Clarusway-aws-devops-workshop/devops/projects/501-microservices-ci-cd-pipeline/README.md

 ls -al ${JENKINS_HOME}/.ssh
 ```

-- Prepare a script for a Permanent QA Infrastructure with AWS Cloudformation using AWS CLI.
+- Prepare a script with the name of `create-qa-infrastructure-cfn.sh` for a Permanent QA Infrastructure with AWS Cloudformation using AWS CLI under `infrastructure` folder.

 ```bash
 PATH="$PATH:/usr/local/bin"